shiftboolean/template-RN/CONTRIBUTING.md

 ## Suggesting Enhancements

-We welcome any ideas for making RidingMotoMobile better!
+We welcome any ideas for making <Project Name> better!
 Feel free to create new issues in our JIRA for any feature requests or enhancements you think of.

 ## Code Contribution